 A limitation of smartwatches is their dependency on smartphones.
 Most of them don’t have radios to connect to a carrier’s network, so they must be tethered to a device that can.
 Fortunately, carrier-enabled smartwatches do exist, and we have one to share with you today – the LG Watch Urbane 2nd Edition LTE.
 Quite a mouthful, huh?
 Looking for a smartwatch for women?

 This guy is of course a sequel to LG’s original Watch Urbane Android Wear smartwatch, but now, we have LTE support on-board.
 Our unit was supplied to us from our friends at Verizon Wireless.
+If you want a smartwatch that looks a bit more high tech take a look at our COOKOO connected watch for iPhone review.

 Price: $499 retail or $449 with two-year activation on Verizon